2023 French pension reform strikes: Motivations

+The coordination of the strikes by all of France's trade unions has been labelled a "rare show of unity", with transport and energy workers, teachers, dockers and public sector workers (such as museum staff) all having gone on strike.
+Trade unions "say the reform will penalise low-income people in manual jobs who tend to start their careers early, forcing them to work longer than graduates, who are less affected by the changes."

 Polls have consistently shown that the measures are substantially unpopular, as well as the use of Article 49.3 to enact them without a parliamentary vote in the National Assembly.
 France 24 reported that a poll from a few days prior to the move suggested around "eight out of ten people opposed legislating in this way, including a majority of voters who backed Macron in the first round of last year's presidential election".
-Antoine Bristielle, a representative of the Fondation Jean-Jaures think tank, commented that using 49.3 is "perceived as a symbol of brutality" that could "erode support both for the government and democratic institutions".
-Macron's approval ratings have deteriorated as a result.
+The American Prospect opined that earlier support from conservative members of the National Assembly for the reforms had faded away as a result of polling that showed the reforms were unpopular.
+The decision to invoke Article 49.3 was seen by those on the left as "a major defeat and a sign of weakness" for the government, that would now be seen as "being brutal and undemocratic"; Antoine Bristielle, a representative of the Fondation Jean-Jaurès think tank, commented that using 49.3 is "perceived as a symbol of brutality" that could "erode support both for the government and democratic institutions".
+Le Journal du Dimanche reported that Macron's approval ratings hit a low comparable to the Yellow Jackets protests.
+In a poll spanning 9 to 16 March, 70% of respondents were dissatisfied with him and only 28% were satisfied.

 It has been suggested that the reforms do not adequately tackle the disadvantage women are at within the workforce, who usually retire later than men and with pensions 40% lower in comparison, attributed to more part-time work and maternity leave.
 Women are already subject to later retirement due to taking time away from work to raise children.
 Euronews outlined that the reforms would lead to women retiring later and working, on average, seven months longer over the course of their life, while men would work around five months longer.
 They quoted Franck Riester, the Minister Delegate for Parliamentary Relations, admitting that women would be "a bit penalised by the reform" in January.